Skip to content

 How Do Pond Turtles Survive the Winter?

-Turtles have some incredible biological tricks that help them survive conditions that will kill most other animals.
-Here’s everything you need to know:
+Yep.
+Nature is amazingly weird.
+Turtles have some incredible biological tricks that help them survive extreme conditions

 At a Glance: How Pond Turtles Survive the Winter